yogeshwarghule/webappdemo-react-node/terraform-v2/README.md

 # Deploy with Terraform

 This document outlines the steps required to deploy the web app using terraform.
-The Terraform code in this directory is able to deploy a 3 tier web application to any
+The Terraform code in this directory is able to deploy a 3 tier web application to any given 3 subnets in a VPC.

 ## Prerequisites
 1. AWS account CLI credentials